jordan4ibanez/Formine/README.md

 I think this is quite fitting because Formine can not only be molded to how you envision it through the mod api, but it can also be molded with help from others due to it's open source nature.

+## Discord

+Here is the discord for this thing: https://discord.gg/D95q7BHUE4

 ## General notes